smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 **Old version of Proxy connecting to new Core:** Proxy that does not support multiple-transports feature uses Protocol version 5.0.0 or earlier.
 When SDL Core detects that the version is not 5.1.0 or higher, it should not include the additional parameters in Start Service ACK frame.
 It should also suppress sending `Transport Config Update` Control Frame since Proxy doesn't support it.

+### Recommentation on Wi-Fi frequency

+This proposal was created in mind that a Bluetooth transport is used for Primary Transport and a Wi-Fi transport is used for Secondary Transport.
+Communication over Bluetooth and Wi-Fi can happen at the same time.
+If Wi-Fi is running in 2.4GHz band, this feature may introduce wireless interference between Bluetooth and Wi-Fi, and communication may become unstable.
+Therefore, an OEM that wishes to use this multiple-transports feature is recommended to run Wi-Fi in 5GHz band.

 ## Detailed design